-Net assets released from donor-imposed restrictions for the years ended June 30, 2017 and 2016 are as follows:
+Net assets released from donor-imposed restrictions for the years ended June 30, 2018 and 2017 are as follows:

-2017 2016 Academic Support \$ 330 \$ 219 Expiration of Time and Purpose Restrictions 7,403 3,845 Net Assets Released from Restrictions \$ 7,733 \$ 4,064
+2018 2017 Academic Support \$ 260 \$ 330 Expiration of Time and Purpose Restrictions 4,229 7,403 Net Assets Released from Restrictions \$ 4,489 \$ 7,733

 From time to time, certain funds may be reclassified from permanently restricted net assets to temporarily restricted net assets or unrestricted net assets or from temporarily restricted net assets to permanently restricted net assets due to clarification of donor stipulations.
-During fiscal 2017 and 2016, the College reclassified \$-0- and \$2,448 from unrestricted net assets primarily to temporarily restricted net assets, respectively.
+During fiscal 2018 and 2017, the College reclassified \$6,993 and \$369, respectively, from unrestricted and temporarily restricted net assets to permanently restricted net assets.